zane133/UnityNormalSmoothTools/README.md

 # UnityNormalSmoothTools
-A small tool for smoothing vertices
+A small tool for smoothing vertices and put smoothed normal in the vertex color

 ```
 ....